srpatel2000/Power-Outage-EDA/README.md

 ### Model and Parameter Testing
 After engineering the features, we decided to compare various classifiers which will optimize our prediction model.
 We also optimized our parameters using Grid Search CV.

-- Decision Tree Classifier (Baseline Model)
+- Decision Tree Classifier
   - Test Accuracy: 0.718
   - Validation Accuracy: 0.7399
+- Decision Tree Classifier with Best Parameters
+  - Test Accuracy: 0.748
+  - Validation Accuracy: 0.746
+- Random Forest Classifier
+  - Test Accuracy: 0.77
+  - Validation Accuracy: 0.750
-- Random Forest
+- Random Forest Classfier with Best Parameters
+  - Test Accuracy: 0.783
+  - Validation Accuracy: 0.748
+- KNN Classifier
+  - Test Accuracy: 0.752
-  -
+  - Validation Accuracy: 0.7399

-After testing Decision Tree, Random Forest, and KNN classifiers, we found Decision Tree performed the best about optimizing the parameters.
-In addition, we add PCA to our pipeline to handle our highly correlated columns.
+From the given evaluation metrics, the Random Forest Classifier seems to be perform slightly better than the previous Decision Tree Classifier.